Practices - Do you avoid directly modifying the DOM from your components?

 - Easier for designers to get involved

-This means that the component's state must expose things that are useful to the template as public properties or fields, and the template should read these fields to draw itself.
+This means that the component's state must expose things that are useful to the template as public properties or fields, and the Angular should read these fields to draw itself.

 - This component manipulates the DOM directly to show and hide the menu